The Conference Center at RVCC

 Physical Education Complex

 The physical education complex consists of indoor and outdoor facilities.
-The indoor facilities are highlighted by a 10,000 square foot gymnasium that seats 540 patrons, a natatorium that houses a six-lane, 25-yard heated pool, and a Fitness Center.
-The 2,800 square foot Fitness Center contains over 30 cardio, strength and conditioning machines including squat racks, dumbbells and functional training stations.
-The Fitness Center provides a variety of equipment designed for personal wellness and conditioning.
+The indoor facilities are highlighted by a 10,000 square foot gymnasium, a natatorium which houses a six-lane heated pool and a newly renovated fitness center.
+The 2,800 square foot fitness center contains training equipment such as Lifecycles and assorted Nautilus equipment.
+The state-of- the-art fitness center provides a variety of equipment designed for personal wellness and conditioning.

 The Planetarium also features a gift shop and exhibit area.
 Exhibits include 1/15th scale models of the Space Shuttle and Hubble Space Telescope; various images from the Space Telescope; a Gravity Well; an H-R Diagram; and a series of five displays that describes our place in the Universe.
-A 142-pound iron meteorite is on loan from the American Museum of Natural History.
-A small observatory using a 16-inch Meade telescope along with a variety of portable telescopes are available to visitors.
+A 355-pound iron meteorite is on permanent loan from the American Museum of Natural History.
+A small observatory using a 14-inch Meade telescope will be permanently installed in the near future, along with a variety of portable telescopes that will be available to visitors.

 Each year the Planetarium provides programs to more than 20,000 school children, as well as 8,000 public attendees.
-Presentations include such topics as the changing seasonal sky, Moon phases, tours of the solar system, exploration of our Milky Way Galaxy and the Universe.
+Presentations include such topics as the changing seasonal sky, tours of the solar system, exploration of our Milky Way Galaxy and eclipses.

-Astronomy classes are offered for credit students and meet regularly in the Planetarium.
-Other College programs that use the facility include Physics and Service Learning.
-A College Astronomy Club is also available to all RVCC students.
+Introduction to Astronomy classes are offered each semester for credit students and meet regularly in the Planetarium.
+Other College courses that use the facility include Geology, Multimedia, Quest and Geography.
+There is also a College Astronomy Club available to all RVCC students.

-The Biology laboratories are equipped with microscopes, an autoclave, spectrophotometers, preserved specimens (including for student participant dissections), and innovative models.
-The 240-acre campus, surrounded by mature forest growth, fields, and a pond, provides a natural living laboratory for Botany, Ecology, and Environmental Science courses.
-A herbarium collection of several hundred specimens for teaching local plant identification and a greenhouse with a periodic collection of tropical and subtropical plants are also maintained.
-General Biology I courses introduce students to some of the bio-techniques used in industry, research, and the medical fields.
-Students master separating molecular components through Gel-Electrophoresis and precipitate a DNA sample from their own cheek cells.
-General Biology II has a NanoDropLite instrument which measures the DNA concentration in animal and plant samples.
-The ENVI 102 course has a XRF (xray fluorescence) machine used to test soil in rain gardens for lead, zinc, and copper.
-The XRF is also utilized in BIOL 102 lab groups to test their research water samples for metals.
+Biology laboratories are equipped with microscopes, autoclaves, spectrophotometers, preserved specimens, and models.
+The 240-acre campus, surrounded by mature forest growth, fields, and a pond, provides a natural living laboratory for botany and ecology courses.
+A herbarium collection of several hundred specimens for teaching local plant identification and a greenhouse with a collection of tropical and subtropical plants are also maintained.

 The Theatre at RVCC

-The studio arts area includes numerous studios: a ceramics studio with an outdoor Raku firing area; a printmaking studio; a drawing studio; a painting studio; a sculpture studio with an outdoor welding area; photography studios; a graphic design studio; a design studio; two interior architecture and design studios; and an art history classroom.
+The studio arts area includes nine studios: a ceramics studio with an outdoor Raku firing area; a printmaking studio; a drawing studio; a painting studio, a sculpture studio with an outdoor welding and bronze casting area; black-and-white and color photography studios; a computer art studio; a design studio; and an art history classroom.

-The photography studio has a large black-and-white darkroom area with 13 enlargers; a classroom for lectures and critiques; a film developing room and a room for studio photography with a copy stand, photo backdrop wall and studio lights; and an area with a large format copy camera and large format enlarger that can handle formats up to 4’ x 5’.
+The photography studio has a large black-and-white darkroom area with 13 enlargers; a classroom for lectures and critiques; a film developing room; a color photography area with individual enclosures for each color enlarger, Ilfochrome and RA color processors; and an area with a large format copy camera and large format enlarger that can handle formats up to 4 x 5.

 The painting studio is equipped with 20 steel easels, drawing tables, stretcher storage racks and daylight track lighting.
 Large windows on the north wall provide excellent light for daytime painting classes.